torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   allocations and silently create a zone imbalance, usually triggered by inflation requests from the hypervisor.

-- Gigantic pages are unmovable, resulting in user space consuming a lot of unmovable memory.
+- Gigantic pages are unmovable when an architecture does not support huge page migration and/or the ``movable_gigantic_pages`` sysctl is false.
+  See Documentation/admin-guide/sysctl/vm.rst for more info on this sysctl.

 - Huge pages are unmovable when an architectures does not support huge page migration, resulting in a similar issue as with gigantic pages.